Urv72/US-Border-crossing-data-analysis/README.md

 US port with highest and lowest border crossing
 Which state is most visited by border crossers ?
-Year wise crossing activity , Is it increasing or decreasing ?
+Year wise border crossing activity , Is it increasing or decreasing ?
-Are most crossers coming from whether Mexico or Canada ?
 And many more ,
 Check out above ipnynb file for more.